Lecture 3: The Protestant Reformation

 Calvin urged -- actually forced -- all citizens of Geneva to succumb to his rigorous ideals of a religious life.
 In this way his career at Geneva is remarkably similar to that of Girolamo Savonarola in Florence.
 Genevan men and women were told to wake up early, work hard, be forever concerned with good morals, be thrifty at all times, abstain from worldly pleasures, be sober, and above all, serious.
 There was, then, very little laughing in Calvin's Geneva.
 What we're talking about here can only be called a "worldly asceticism," that is, the denial of all worldly pleasure while living in this world.

 Of course, foundation of Calvinism was clearly the doctrine of predestination, that is, the idea that all of mankind is assigned to either Heaven or Hell at birth.
-There is nothing you can do that would change or destiny since it was an hands of all-powerful God.
+There is nothing you can do that would change your destiny since it was in the hands of all-powerful God.
 Such an opinion logically leads to anxiety -- after all, no one knew just what to do.
 While Calvin would not argue, as did the Church, that good works were one needed to go to Heaven, he did admit that good works served a purpose.
 Good works, then, became a divine sign, a sign that the individual was making the best of their life here on earth.
 It was, however, still no guarantee.

 Calvin also introduced his concept of the "calling."
 Some men and women seemed ill-fitted for life on earth.
 They were avaricious, slothful, amoral.
 However, there were others who seemed to work happily in their lifetime, accomplishing much and in the right spirit.
 In other words, they had been "called" to do a certain thing here on earth.

-Of course, we wake up early, work at your calling, are thrifty, sober and abstain from frivolity, there is an unintended consequence.
+Of course, if one wakes up early, works at their calling, and are thrifty, sober and abstain from frivolity, there is an unintended consequence.
 That consequence was the acquisition of wealth.
 So, while Calvin did not invent free enterprise, nor did he invent capitalism, or the desire for wealth, he did rationalize that desire by arguing that certain men are imbued with the spirit of acquisition, the correct spirit.
 That spirit has often been called the Protestant Work Ethic.
 In The Protestant Ethic and the Spirit of Capitalism (1904), the German sociologist Max Weber (1864-1920) asked why it is that the world's most wealthy men were of Protestant origin.
 His answer was that it was these men who were also Calvinists, men who had internalized the religious code set down first by Calvin and then by the Puritans of 17th century England.
 In other words, the ethic says to work hard, save what you have made, and reinvest any profit in order to increase wealth.
 That is capitalism in a nutshell.
 Calvin does not invent this idea, he simply rationalizes it by ascribing a certain spirit or calling to certain men of his own age, all of whom just happened to be Calvinists.
 Of course, such a scheme could and did lead to tension, conflict and anxiety.
 How much of a calling was a good thing?
 When did one know when enough was enough?
 Anxiety and its sister guilt, then, seemed to become one of the guiding principles of Calvinism.

 While Lutheranism spread widely in Germany and Scandinavia, Calvinism made inroads across Europe.
 In general, Calvin produced an organization unmatched by any other Protestant faith at the time.
 The Institutes spelled out faith and practice in fine detail.
 Tight discipline within each cell, or synod, held the entire system together.
 Calvinist ministers traveled throughout Europe winning adherents and organizing them into new cells.
 From the city of Geneva flowed an endless wave of pamphlets, books and sermons whose purpose was to educate the Calvinist congregation.
 By 1564, the year of Calvin's death, there were more than a million French Calvinists or Huguenots, Scotland had been won over to Calvinism, and the religion also found a home in England, the Low Countries and Hungary.